(Also known as: clofenvinfos; CVP; OMS 1328; ENT 24969; CGA 26351)

 SUMMARY

 Chlorfenvinphos is a soil-applied insecticide.
 It has a moderate aqueous solubility and is miscible with many organic solvents.
 It is relatively volatile and there is some risk that it may leach to groundwater.
 It is moderately persistent in soil systems.
-It is highly toxic to mammals, an endocrine distruper, a neurotoxin and an inhibitor of cholinesterase.
-In addition there is some concern that it may bio-concentrate.
+It is highly toxic to mammals, an endocrine disrupter, a neurotoxin and an inhibitor of cholinesterase.
+In addition, there is some concern that it may bio-concentrate.
 Chlorfenvinphos is highly toxic to birds, honeybees and aquatic invertebrates.
 It is moderately toxic to fish and earthworms.

 GENERAL INFORMATION